philippebonita/bonita-doc/md/database-configuration.md

 * SELECT, INSERT, UPDATE, DELETE on created TABLE

 :::info
 CREATE TABLE and CREATE INDEX are not required after first start in normal use.
 If the same SQL user is used with [migration tool](migrate-from-an-earlier-version-of-bonita-bpm.md), then this user needs this grants.
 :::

-To create the database, we recommend you refer to your RDBMS documentation:
+To create the database, we recommend that you refer to your RDBMS documentation:

 * [PostgreSQL](http://www.postgresql.org/docs/9.3/static/app-createdb.html)
 * [Oracle database](https://docs.oracle.com/cd/E11882_01/server.112/e25494/create.htm#ADMIN002)